 You will have bought something you think that will work great, but then you will bring that baby home and they will hate it.
 I think we dropped nearly $100 trying different swaddles for Hayes that he couldn’t pull out of.
 I am not kidding.
 So leave room for trial and error in your budget to find the things that work for you and your baby.

 I mean in 2 months Hayes went from newborn size to 3-6 month sizes.
 In 2 MONTHS!
 Yeah.
 So don’t drop a lot of money on clothes for that first 3 months and then they spike in growth again between 5-6 months in a big way.
-I know things are cute but instead invest in things that will bring sanity such a great toys, gear, and so on that when baby #2 comes along can be reused as well.
+I know things are cute but instead invest in things that will bring sanity such a great toys like that children’s outdoor playhouses for sale, gear, and so on that when baby #2 comes along can be reused as well.

 I was very much in the arena that all of Hayes’s toys will be perfectly Instagram perfect toys.
 Then, he turned 4 months and I realized that the pretty toys held his attention for 2 seconds and the crazy ones with colors, sounds, and more were his favorite.
 So find some kind of compromise for toys.
 There are lots of great companies that make cool toys but are still going to keep your baby entertained and learning.